jbilander/sdbox/README.md

 To simplify the data transfer through the parallel ports, the 8250 has two handshake lines, PC and FLAG.

 The PC output goes low for one clock period on each access to the data register B (PB, reg 1).
 The FLAG input responds to such downward transitions.
-Every time the state of the FLAG line changes from 1 to 0, the FLAG bit is set in the interrupt controller register (IRC, reg. $D).
+Every time the state of the FLAG line changes from 1 to 0, the FLAG bit is set in the interrupt controller register (ICR, reg. $D).
 These two lines allow a simple handshaking in which the FLAG and PC lines of two CIA's are cross-connected.

 The sender need only write its data to the port register and then wait for a FLAG signal before sending each additional byte.
 Since FLAG can generate an interrupt, the sender can even perform other tasks while it is waiting.
 The same applies to the receiver, except that it reads the data from the port instead of writing it.